-There are many great apple orchards to choose from for Atlanta day trips, including Hillcrest Orchards, Panorama Orchards, and the Red Apple Barn.
+There are many great apple orchards in Ellijay GA to choose from for Atlanta day trips, including Hillcrest Orchards, Panorama Orchards, and the Red Apple Barn.
 But B.J.
 Reece Orchards is tops among the perennial favorites.

 The family-owned farm encompasses 120 acres and offer around 30 different kinds of apples, including Cameo, Candy Crisp, Fuji, Gala, Mutsu, Red Delicious, and Winecrisp.

 They usually start offering u-pick apples around Labor Day.
 But the orchard’s market offers bagged apples, apple cider donuts, “World Famous” fried pies, and other tantalizing treats all year round.

 Visiting Reece Orchards is also a family favorite for other reasons, including activities such as a petting zoo, cow milking demonstrations, and old-fashioned wagon rides.

 Formerly the route of the Silver Comet passenger train, this paved recreational trail extends 61.5 miles from the northwest Atlanta suburb of Smyrna all the way west to the Alabama state line.

 The trail also offers direct access to Heritage Park, which features more than 14 acres of wetlands and the ruins of Concord Woolen Mills.

 Don’t have a bike?
 No problem!
 Just rent one from Comet Trail Cycles, which offers full and half-day rentals on carbon road bikes, comfort hybrids, youth bicycles and child trailers.

 Of course the path can also be used for hiking, jogging, and rollerblading as well.